 Greater Insight into the Workforce: Talent intelligence provides a detailed overview of the workforce, which is beneficial for strategic planning purposes

-There is no doubt that talent intelligence has transformed the HR landscape.
-But how does it work?
 Talent intelligence is all about using technology to identify and track high-performing employees.
-It's like an extensive data analysis for HR, where all the relevant information is collected and sorted so that employers can see who the top performers are and what makes them successful.
+It's like an extensive data analysis for companies, where all the relevant information is collected and sorted so that employers can see who the top performers are and what makes them successful.
 The company then uses this information to develop training and development programs to help other employees reach the same level of success, increasing productivity.